-RALEIGH — Dean J. Rich Leonard has announced Campbell Law School will welcome visiting professors — Bruce Frohnen, Nicole Ligon and Kaelyn J. Romey — to teach during the 2022-23 academic year.
+RALEIGH — Dean J. Rich Leonard has announced Campbell Law School will welcome visiting professors — Bruce Frohnen, Erin Kenny, Nicole Ligon and Kaelyn J. Romey — to teach during the 2022-23 academic year.

 Professor Bruce Frohnen